melexis/sphinx-traceability-extension/doc/configuration.rst

 Valid relationships
 -------------------

-Python variable *traceability_relationsips* can be defined in order to override the default configuration of the traceability plugin.
+Python variable *traceability_relationships* can be defined in order to override the default configuration of the traceability plugin.
 It is a *dictionary* of relationship pairs: the *key* is the name of the forward relationship, while the *value* holds the name of the corresponding reverse relationship.
 Both can only be lowercase.